Hcmwebs/qr-code-component/README.md

 - Mobile-first workflow
 - [React](https://reactjs.org/) - JS library
 - [Styled Components](https://styled-components.com/) - For styles
+- [Vite](https://vitejs.dev/) - The next generation frontend tooling

 ### What I learned

-- Styled components have more flexibility and easy to reuse as they are components as well
+- Styled components have more flexibility and easy to reuse as they are components as well.
+- Vite offers a faster development environment and lighter project files.